The Decomposition of Linear Language

 that it desires me.”*²

-These are Disobedient Lines: linguistic gestures that refuse closure and open instead to dissonance, opacity, and multiplicity.
+These are Disobedient Lines: gestures in language that refuse closure and open instead to dissonance, opacity, and multiplicity.
+When theory ceases to function as a system, it becomes a disturbance: readability itself becomes contested.

 More on: